vidtsin/babycare-odoo/bbc_sale/README.rst

 * Show a box button on the product and variant form views that opens the BOMS in which the product is a component
 * Can search on products and variants whether it is a component
 * Activate _parent_store for product public categories plus primary ordering by parent
+* Implement a hierarchy view for public categories that link to products in those categories
+* Prevent the removal of public categories that are still in use.